sueddeutsche/editron/README.md

-icon                | String        | if supported, define the type of [material icon](https://material.io/tools/icons/?style=baseline) hidden              | Boolean       | hide the value from the user-interface enum                | String[]      | ui titles for an enum-selection
+icon                | String        | if supported, define the type of [material icon](https://material.io/tools/icons/?style=baseline) hidden              | Boolean       | hide the value from the user-interface enum                | String[]      | ui titles for an enum-selection placeholder         | String        | placeholder, if editor uses an input-element

 Example: